socomsystems/documentation/admin_manual/configuration_user/user_configuration.rst

 .. figure:: ../images/users-groups.png

-**Super Administrators** have full rights on your Nextcloud server, and can access and modify all settings.
+**Super Administrators** have full rights on your cyfrSpaces server, and can access and modify all settings.
 To assign the **Super Administrators** role to a user, simply add them to the ``admin`` group.